The Squishy Grid Problem: Conclusion

 In the randomized setting, \cref{q:randomized-squishy-grid} is equivalent to an old problem in \emph{first passage percolation}~\cite{AuffingerDH17,HammersleyW65} that is unsolved, but has some empirical evidence in its favor.
 Alm and Deijfen~\cite{AlmD15} showed that when $\mathscr{D}$ is a certain Fisher distribution, that $\Grid[w]\sim\Grid[\mathscr{D}]$ approximates Euclidean distances to less than $1\%$ error.
 In this paper, we demonstrated that a simple 2-point distribution $\mathscr{D}_2$ achieves $0.75\%$ error, and that a 3-point distribution $\mathscr{D}_3$ achieves $0.622\%$ error.
 As a practical matter, choosing weights according to $\mathscr{D}_2$ or $\mathscr{D}_3$ will induce smaller distance errors than our deterministic schemes, for all but extraordinarily large distances.

 It is an interesting open problem to \underline{\emph{prove}} that in $\Grid[w]\sim \Grid[\mathscr{D}_2]$, the expected error of $\dist_w$ is at most 1\%, that is:

-\paragraph{Acknowledgments.} We would like to thank Greg Bodwin for posing the problem to us, G\'{a}bor Tardos for pointing us to references~\cite{PachPS90,RadinS96}, and Wesley Pegden for suggesting we look into the percolation literature.
+\paragraph{Acknowledgments.} We would like to thank Greg Bodwin for posing the problem to us, G\'{a}bor Tardos and Boris Bukh for pointing us to references~\cite{PachPS90,RadinS96} and~\cite{BuragoI15}, respectively, and Wesley Pegden for suggesting we look into the percolation literature.